 To be considered as a donor, you must fill out our egg donor eligibility form that includes detailed medical information about you and your immediate family.
-If you pass our initial application process, you are asked to go through blood screening, psychological testing, and medical exams.
+If you pass our initial online application process, you are asked to visit our office and go through blood screening, psychological testing, and medical exams.
 The complete screening process may take up to four visits.

-If you are approved, you participate in a medical process very similar to the one a woman goes through during in vitro fertilization (IVF).
+If you are approved, you participate in a medical process very similar to in vitro fertilization (IVF).
 You receive hormone injections to stimulate your ovaries to produce multiple eggs, instead of the one egg usually produced during a menstrual cycle.